irskep/irskep.github.com/content/posts/2013-05-04-we-dreamers-postmortem.md

 The numbers are encouraging as well.
 When I checked earlier today, there were **3,019 rooms dug by 147 users.** 54% of players dug 5 or more rooms, with some people digging over 100 rooms.
 11% had a note on them.
 18% had a stamp.
-So people were definitely doing more than running around and bumping into walls!
+So people were definitely doing more than running around and bumping into walls.

 At first I was surprised that more rooms had stamps than notes, since you have to be level 2 to write a note, and level 3 to place a stamp.
 But it was pointed